Non-Hermitian quantum geometric tensor and nonlinear electrical response: Abstract

 \section{Abstract}

 We demonstrate that the non-Hermitian quantum geometric tensor (QGT) governs nonlinear electrical responses in systems with a spectral line gap.
-The quantum metric, which is a component of the QGT and takes complex values in non-Hermitian systems, generates an intrinsic nonlinear conductivity independent of the scattering time, while the complex Berry curvature induces a wavepacket-width-dependent response.
-Using one-dimensional and two-dimensional non-Hermitian models, we establish a universal link between nonlinear dynamics and the QGT, thereby connecting quantum state geometry to observable transport phenomena.
-Crucially, our analysis indicates that the wavepacket width significantly affects non-Hermitian transport---a feature absent in Hermitian systems.
-This framework unifies non-Hermitian response theory by revealing how geometric degrees of freedom encode transport in open and synthetic quantum matter.
-Our results bridge fundamental quantum geometry with emergent functionality, offering pathways to exploit geometric effects in topological devices and engineered materials.
+The quantum metric, which is the symmetric component of the QGT and takes complex values in non-Hermitian systems, generates an intrinsic nonlinear conductivity independent of the scattering time.
+In contrast, the full complex-valued QGT induces a distinct conductivity that depends explicitly on the wavepacket width.
+Using one- and two-dimensional non-Hermitian models, we establish a direct link between nonlinear dynamics and the QGT, thereby connecting quantum state geometry to observable transport phenomena.
+Crucially, we reveal that the finite wavepacket width fundamentally alters non-Hermitian transport---a mechanism strictly absent in Hermitian systems.
+This framework elucidates non-Hermitian response theory by revealing how the complex geometry of quantum states, captured by the QGT, and the wavepacket width jointly encode transport in open and synthetic quantum matter.

-\textit{Introduction.}\textbf{---}Higher-order responses play a crucial role in condensed matter physics, as they often reveal connections to emerging physical concepts.
-One prominent example is the QGT, which characterizes the geometric structure of quantum states in projective Hilbert space \cite{provost1980riemannian,kolodrubetz2017geometry,rossi2021quantum} and influences a system's nonlinear response to external driving fields.